QuekJingHao/political-troll-tweets-analysis/README.md

 ### 7) Topic Modelling <a id = 'Topic_Modelling'></a>

 This shows some of the topics exploited by the trolls.
-I wil only show three for each of the states.
-The rest of the plots are located in each of the sates in the ```3_Notebooks/eda/``` folder.
+I wil only show three such examples for each of the states.

 Russia: